agarrkoch/Dropbox-Workshop-NTTW-2025/README.md

 For a list of all HTTP endpoints, refer to this document: https://www.dropbox.com/developers/documentation/http/documentation

-Steps 2 through 10 are a concise and accessible summary of the Authorization and /oauth2/authorize sections which make up the top part of this document
+Steps 2 through 10 are a concise and accessible summary of the Authorization and /oauth2/authorize sections which make up the top part of the previously linked document

 <ins>Step 2.</ins>